hammingweight/gangplank/examples/drift/mdd/README.md

 ![test statistic](./gp_drift_test_statistic.png)

-The plot of the test statistic shows that its value increases from close to 0 to about 0.007 when drift is induced.
+The above plot shows that the value of the test statistic increases from close to 0 when there is no drift to about 0.007 when drift is induced.